atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In the conclusion of this Speech, the two Mils Lumleys most cordially joined, and declared that they never Saw two girls who knew less of fife than the, miss Selbys. t
 'N.:.
-How they stared! ’* Said miss Lumley— — thought they would have dfe^ voured me with their eager eyesr —
+How they stared! ’* Said miss Lumley----thought they would have dfe^ voured me with their eager eyesr —
 When Sir Thomas or rhylady called me Miss, they started almost out of their chairs, as if they had never heard the word in their lives."